RediSearch/RediSearch/docs/Commands.md

 ### Description

-Delete a document from the index.
+Deletes a document from the index.
 Returns 1 if the document was in the index, or 0 if not.

 After deletion, the document can be re-added to the index.
 It will get a different internal id and will be a new document from the index's POV.

 !!! warning "FT.DEL does not delete the actual document By default!"

         Since RediSearch regards documents as separate entities to the index and allows things like adding existing documents or indexing without saving the document - by default FT.DEL only deletes the reference to the document from the index, not the actual Redis HASH key where the document is stored.

         Specifying **DD** (Delete Document) after the document ID, will make RediSearch also delete the actual document **if it is in the index**.

         Alternatively, you can just send an extra **DEL {doc_id}** to redis and delete the document directly.
 You can run both of them in a MULTI transaction.

 ### Parameters

-- **index**: The Fulltext index name.
+- **index**: The index name.
 The index must be first created with FT.CREATE
 - **doc_id**: the id of the document to be deleted.
 It does not actually delete the HASH key in which the document is stored.
 Use DEL to do that manually if needed.